Cartilage Regeneration (microfracture and Cartilage Transplantations)

 What is Cartilage Regeneration for the Knee?

-When the articular cartilage inside the knee gets torn or damaged, Cartilage Regeneration (Microfracture, Cartilage Transplantations and Stem Cell Trials) provides options for repairing it.
+When the articular cartilage inside the knee gets torn or damaged, Cartilage Regeneration (Microfracture and Cartilage Transplantations) provides options for repairing it.

 With the Microfracture procedure, tiny holes or microfractures are bored into the bone to encourage the formation of cartilage.